Overview

 Organizational Structure

 It takes a lot of different people working together to implement the Chehalis Basin’s salmon recovery plan.
 Many organizations in the Chehalis are working towards salmon recovery.
-The Lead Entity structure brings them together to decide on the most strategic way to take on salmon recovery in the Chehalis.
-The work of the Chehalis Lead Entity is undertaken by members of dozens of stakeholders in salmon recovery in the Chehalis.
+The Collaborative structure brings them together to decide on the most strategic way to take on salmon recovery in the Chehalis.
+The work of the Chehalis Basin Collaborative for Salmon Habitat is undertaken by members of dozens of stakeholders in salmon recovery in the Chehalis Basin.
 These include: cities, counties, conservation districts, tribes and Indian Nations, non-governmental conservation organizations, land trusts, business interests, landowners, citizens, regional fish enhancement groups, as well as and state agencies.

 Habitat Work Group